-- AMT-060/061 (hemophilia B).
-We have incurred costs related to the research, development and production of AMT-060 and AMT-061 for the treatment of hemophilia B. In the first quarter of 2015, we initiated a Phase I/II clinical trial of AMT-060, and in June 2018, we initiated a pivotal study of AMT-061.
+- · AMT-060/061 (hemophilia B).
+We have incurred costs related to the research, development and production of AMT-060 and AMT-061 for the treatment of hemophilia B. In the first quarter of 2015, we initiated a Phase I/II clinical trial of AMT-060.
+In June 2018, we initiated a pivotal study of AMT-061 and in August 2018, we started treating patients in our Phase IIb dose-confirmation study.
 In July 2017, we and Chiesi terminated our Hemophilia Collaboration Agreement.
 Accordingly, all future development expenses will be borne by us (previously Chiesi reimbursed 50% of such costs); - · AMT-130 (Huntington's disease).
-We have incurred costs related to preclinical and nonclinical studies of AMT-130; - · AMT-126 (congestive heart failure).
-In the third quarter of 2014, we started to incur costs related to the preclinical development of product candidates targeting the S100A1 gene.
-Since May 2015, all costs related to the program are reimbursed by BMS under our collaboration agreement; - · Preclinical research programs.
+We have incurred costs related to preclinical and nonclinical studies of AMT-130; - · BMS partnered candidates.
+We incur costs related to the preclinical development of BMS partnered candidates (historically including AMT-126).
+Since May 2015, all costs related to these programs are reimbursed by BMS under our collaboration agreement; - · Preclinical research programs.
 We incur costs related to the research of multiple preclinical gene therapy product candidates with the potential to treat certain rare and other serious medical conditions; and - · Technology platform development and other related research.
 We incur significant research and development costs related to vector design, manufacturing and other aspects of our modular gene therapy technology platform that are applicable across all our programs.